R2Northstar/NorthstarWiki/Hosting-a-Server.md

 Regarding RAM usage, dedicated servers also use significant amounts of RAM at the moment, often requiring 1.5-2GB, though I expect this to lower as development continues.

 **Server Configuration**
 Whether you're running a listen or dedicated server, you'll generally want to mess with the configuration at least a bit.
-While I do think the default configuration settings are pretty ok, being able to change your server's name or password, or increase your server's tickrate is often something you'll want to do.
+While I do think the default configuration settings are pretty ok, being able to change your server's name or password, or increasing your server's tickrate is often something you'll want to do.
+Server configuration can be modified in the file `R2Northstar/mods/Northstar.CustomServers/mod/cfg/autoexec_ns_server.cfg`, which will be executed on server startup.